-H/T: Nino ArobelidzeJimmy Victor Scott was a unique, intense and highly emotive vocalist — but not a very lucky guy.
-He suffered from Kallmann’s syndrome, a condition that stunted his growth and prevented him from going through puberty.
+H/T: Nino ArobelidzeJimmy Victor Scott was a unique, intense and highly emotive vocalist — but not a lucky guy.
+Or, perhaps, he had those qualities because he was not a lucky guy.
+Scott suffered from Kallmann’s syndrome, a condition that stunted his growth and prevented him from going through puberty.
 He was only four feet eleven inches tall until he was 37 years old, when he shot up eight inches.
 The disease gave him a high pitched and distinctive voice.

 Health wasn’t “Little” Jimmy Scott’s only issue.
 When he was 13, his father was killed by a drunk driver.
 Still more: Scott was the vocalist on The Lionel Hampton Band 1949 song “Everybody’s Somebody’s Fool,” which was a hit.
 Instead of getting credit, however, the label only listed a generic “vocalist.”
 A similar – and even more humiliating – incident occurred later when he sang on Charlie Parker’s recording of “Embraceable You.”
 Credit was given to female vocalist Chubby Newsome.